-- (1) The categories of land development and land use management for the Municipality, as contemplated in section 35(3) of the Act, are as follows - - (a) Category 1: Land Development Applications; - (b) Category 2: Land Use Applications; - (2) Land development applications are applications for - - (a) the establishment of a township or the extension of the boundaries of a township; - (b) the amendment of an existing scheme or land use scheme by the rezoning of land; - (c) subject to subsection (3), the removal, amendment or suspension of a restrictive or obsolete condition, servitude or reservation registered against the title of the land; - (d) the amendment or cancellation in whole or in part of a general plan of a township; - (e) the subdivision and consolidation of any land other than a subdivision and consolidation which is provided for as a Category 2 application; - (f) permanent closure of any public place; - (g) any consent or approval required in terms of a condition of title, a condition of establishment of a township or condition of an existing scheme or land use scheme; - (h) instances where the Municipality acting on its own accord wishes to remove, amend a restrictive or obsolete condition, servitude or reservation registered against the title deed of a property or properties which may also arise out of a condition of establishment of a township or any other legislation; - (i) any consent or approval provided for in a provincial law; and - any development on communal land that the land development officer, after consultation with the relevant tribal authority, certifies in writing, may have a significant impact on the affected community. - (k) the change of land use as contemplated in Regulation 18. - (3) Land use applications are applications for:
+- (1) The categories of land development and land use management for the Municipality, as contemplated in Section 35(3) of the Act, are as follows - - (a) Category 1: Land Development Applications; - (b) Category 2: Land Use Applications; - (2) Land development applications are applications for - (a) the establishment of a township or the extension of the boundaries of a township; - (b) the amendment of an existing scheme or land use scheme by the rezoning of land:

-- (a) the subdivision of land where such subdivision is expressly provided for in an existing Scheme or a Land Use Scheme; - (b) the consolidation of any land; - (c) the simultaneous subdivision, under circumstances contemplated in subsection 54(3)(a) and consolidation of land; - (d) the consent of the municipality for any land use purpose or departure or relaxation or deviation in terms of a land use scheme or existing scheme which does not constitute a land development application; - (e) the removal, amendment or suspension of a restrictive title condition relating to the density of residential development on a specific erf where the residential density is regulated by a land use scheme in operation; and - (f) a temporary use application.
+- (c) subject to subsection (3), the removal, amendment or suspension of a restrictive or obsolete condition, servitude or reservation registered against the title of the land; - (d) the amendment or cancellation in whole or in part of a general plan of a township; - (e) the subdivision and consolidation of any land other than a subdivision and consolidation which is provided for as a Category 2 application; - (f) permanent closure of any public place; - (g) any consent or approval required in terms of a condition of title, a condition of establishment of a township or condition of an existing scheme or land use scheme; - (h) instances where the Municipality acting on its own accord wishes to remove, amend a restrictive or obsolete condition, servitude or reservation registered against the title deed of a property or properties which may also arise out of a condition of establishment of a township or any other legislation; - (i) any consent or approval provided for in a provincial law; and - (j) any development on communal land that will have a high impact on the community. - (3) Land use applications are applications for: - (a) the subdivision of any land where such subdivision is expressly provided for in a land use scheme: - (b) the consolidation of any land; - (c) the simultaneous subdivision, under circumstances contemplated in paragraph (a) and consolidation of land; - (d) the consent of the municipality for any land use purpose or departure or deviation in terms of a land use scheme or existing scheme which does not constitute a land development application; - (e) the removal, amendment or suspension of a restrictive title condition relating to the density of residential development on a specific erf where the residential density is regulated by a land use scheme in operation; and - (f) a temporary use application. - (4) The division of functions as contemplated in Section 35(3) of the Act between a Land Development Officer and a Municipal Planning Tribunal is set out in Section 30.